Castle To Cathedral To Cashmere

 “A very agreeable place to live in” is the quote attributed to Daniel Defoe when he referenced his visit to Elgin.

-If Defoe was completing the same Castle to Cathedral to Cashmere tour, he would also likely note the contrast between the medieval streets and the comparatively green and spacious Cathedral precinct and grounds.
+If Defoe were completing the same Castle to Cathedral to Cashmere tour, he would also likely note the contrast between the medieval streets and the comparatively green and spacious Cathedral precinct and grounds.

 In 1224, the foundation stone of the new Elgin Cathedral was ceremoniously laid.
-Now standing as one of the most glorious ruins in Scotland, “the lantern of the North”, remains a must see attraction in Moray.
-A significant attraction on the Castle to Cathedral to Cashmere tour.
+Now standing as one of the most glorious ruins in Scotland, “the lantern of the North” remains a must-see attraction in Moray.
+A significant draw on the Castle to Cathedral to Cashmere tour.

 After the Reformation in 1560, the Cathedral was effectively redundant.

-Whilst much of the Cathedral has crumbled away, the main 13th century construction still remains.
+Whilst much of the Cathedral has crumbled away, the main 13th century construction remains.

 Large cathedrals such as Elgin had many chapel altars and daily services and required an ongoing supply of canons.
-The canons would be assisted by a number of qualified chaplains and vicars.
+Several qualified chaplains and vicars would assist the canons.

 Bishop Bricius’s chapter (1203) of eight clerics consisted of the dean, precentor, treasurer, chancellor, archdeacon and three ordinary canons.